-Students working in this area focus on traditional and contemporary aspects of the craft and technique of music composition within a curriculum that allows for innovation and exploration of related areas, including theory, jazz, world music, computer music, aesthetics, conducting, performance, and the art and science of teaching.
+Students focus on traditional and contemporary aspects of music composition within a curriculum that allows for innovation and exploration of theory, jazz, world music, computer music, aesthetics, conducting, performance, and the art and science of teaching.

 Professor of Composition